 All outgoing survey calls shall be conducted from 8:00 am through 5:00 pm, Pacific Time.

 If the provider reports that the date and time of the next available appointment depends upon whether the appointment is in-person or via telehealth, inform the provider that the appointment modality does not matter and ask for the next available appointment, meaning the earliest next appointment regardless of whether it is in-person or via telehealth.
-If the provider indicates that the next available appointment is a telehealth appointment, record "Telehealth" in the applicable "Urgent Care Appointment Type" or "Non-Urgent Appointment Type" field of the Raw Data Template.
+If the provider indicates that the next available appointment is a telehealth appointment, record "Telehealth" in the applicable "Urgent Care Appointment Type" or "Non-Urgent Appointment Type" field of the Raw Data Report Form.

 Record the Response and/or Outcome on the Raw Data Report Form